Richmond woman arrested, charged with 2nd-degree murder after months-long police investigation - NewsBreak

 Richmond woman arrested, charged with 2nd-degree murder after months-long police investigation

 RICHMOND, Va.
-(WRIC) — Police arrested a Richmond woman Monday, April 4 on murder charges in connection with a December 2021 homicide.
+(WRIC) — Police arrested a Richmond woman Monday, April 4 on charges of murder in connection with a homicide dating back to Dec.
+6, 2021.

-According to court documents, 24-year-old Shaliyah Branch-Dixon had her arraignment for charges of 2nd-degree murder Tuesday, April 5 at 10 a.m., and the case was continued to May 5 at 9 a.m.Another act of gun violence leaves a man dead on Richmond’s northside

 The officer was taken to the hospital with non-life-threatening injuries.
 Branch-Dixon was charged with disregarding a traffic light and possession of a stolen vehicle.